-Parent-Teacher Conferences are typically held twice a year.
-This is a chance to get one-on-one time with your child's teacher to give and to get insight on your child's progress socially and developmentally.
+Parent-Teacher Conferences are typically held twice a year, which may look a bit differently this year.
+At AppleTree & Gilden Woods we will be conducting 10-minute conferences by phone to ensure that each family gets a chance to touch base with their child's teacher.
+Whatever your conferences may look like this is a chance to get one-on-one time with your child's teacher to give and to get insight on your child's progress socially and developmentally.
 Here are a few tips to make the most of your Parent-Teacher Conference.

 How to Make the Most of Parent-Teacher Conferences